HariAbram/sycl-microbench/README.md

 # sycl-microbench

-This is a micro-benchmark for testing overhead of SYCL featuers, the following features are tested in this benchmark
+This is a micro-benchmark for testing overhead of SYCL features, the following features are tested in this benchmark

 * memory allocation
 * parallelization